SDUOJ/sduoj-sandbox/README.md

 # SDUOJ-Judger

-This is the sandbox of judger for SDUOJ, to provide a secure environment for running user's program that submitted from web.
+This is the sandbox of judger for SDUOJ, which provides a secure environment for running user's code that is submitted from web.

 The sandbox can run on `Linux` with system call `setrlimit` and `seccomp` to limit the resource and some dangerous system calls.

 # Install

-For this sandbox use `seccomp`, your system needs this environment.
-You can install seccomp with command followed.
+For this sandbox use `seccomp`, you need to add it to your system.
+And you can install seccomp with command followed.

 ```
 sudo apt-get install libseccomp-dev libseccomp2 seccomp
 ```

-and then, you can run
+Then, you can run

 ```
 make